troynowakrealty/web-agent/README.md

 3. The system will:
    - Break down the goal into steps
    - Take screenshots of each state
-   - Use GPT-4 vision to analyze the page
+   - Use AI vision to analyze the page
    - Execute each step autonomously
    - Display progress in real-time
    - Handle errors gracefully